nikolaDrljaca/extractor/docs/AppStructure.md

 - Separation of Concerns: A local `Dao` is only concerned with handling CRUD operations on its related entity.
 It does not concern itself with that entity's relations to others in the system.
-  The layer is also not concerned about how its data is process downstream, or displayed in the UI.
+  The layer is also not concerned about how its data is processed downstream, or displayed in the UI.
 - Encapsulation of Logic: Use Cases are created where they make sense, a piece of complex logic or logic that will be used in multiple places.
 It is hidden behind an interface contract to enforce a signature and allow implementation swapping.
+An interface is used sparingly when actually needed.
 - Atomic 'design patterns' for UI development.
 Jetpack Compose encourages breaking down complex UI flows and elements into smaller components.
 Distinguish between different levels of UI components and compose them together to build complex screens.

 These are of course just examples for the terms.